Erty-Gamedev/GoldSrc-Map2Prop/README.md

 Either download the latest archive from [Releases](https://github.com/Erty-Gamedev/GoldSrc-Map2Prop/releases/latest) (recommended), or clone this repo and either call map2prop.py directly using a Python launcher or build the project yourself (see [Building](#building)) to create your own executable.

+After that open config.ini and ensure the paths to the Steam installation and studiomdl.exe are set up correctly.

 ### Textures

-Map2Prop needs the textures that are used in the prop to create the models.
+Map2Prop needs the texture files that are used in the prop to create the models.
 It will look for the raw BMP textures in both the input file's directory and the output directory, as well as in WAD archives in these directories and the configured game config's mod folder and automatically extract these.<br />
 Additionally one can feed a text file containing paths to WAD archives (one per line) to the commandline argument (`-w`, `--wad_list`) or fill out a `wad list` in [config.ini](#configini).

 In other words, set the `steam directory` and the relevant `game` and `mod` in [config.ini](#configini) and Map2Prop will take care of extracting the textures for you.